The challenges facing law firms in 2023, and how to solve them

-- Reduced risk: Law firms can see the full picture on any client, employee or partner in under 20 minutes
+- Lower risk: Law firms can see the full picture on any client, employee or partner in under 20 minutes

-- Increased productivity: Conflict teams no longer have to spend hours trawling through search results.
-Lawyers can focus on complicated tasks, rather than reviewing contracts and performing due-diligence processes
+- Increased productivity: Compliance teams no longer have to spend hours trawling through search results

-- Lower costs: More work can be done in fewer hours
+- Reduced costs: More work can be done with fewer workers

 - Better client experience: Law firms operate more quickly and efficiently

-- Greater accuracy: The possibility of human error or bias is reduced
+- Higher accuracy: The possibility of human error and bias is reduced

 Case study 1: Investigating Michael Doyle

-Michael James Doyle asks a law firm to represent him as he sets up a new company.
-Running his name through a search engine brings up results about a footballer.
+A man called Michael James Doyle asks a law firm to represent him as he sets up a new company.
+Running his name through a search engine generates results about a footballer.